liquidapps-io/docs/docs/developers/zeus-getting-started.md

 ====================

 ## Overview
 Zeus-cmd is an extensible command line tool.
 SDK extensions come packaged in "boxes" and are served through IPFS.
-Zeus is currently in alpha.  *As a note, all Zeus commands must be run within the root directory of the package that was unboxed.*
+Zeus is currently in alpha.

 * [zeus-sdk](https://github.com/liquidapps-io/zeus-sdk)
 * [overview of boxes](boxes/zeus-boxes.md)